 - Process and resource isolation.
-Shares the host kernel but can't "see" other processes etc. - Some sort of chroot environment.
+Shares the host kernel but can't "see" other processes, can have CPU, IO and RAM limits, etc. - Equivalent of a chroot environment.
 Bring your own userland.
-Need specific/unique libraries / services / programs /distro for your app?
-Done. - Some sort of image, that contains everything that will be run in the isolated environment.
+Need specific/unique libraries, services, binaries, or distro for your app?
+Done. - Some sort of image.
+Contains files, binaries, libraries, for everything that will be run in the isolated environment.
+Typically an archive, but can also be a disk image (separate filesystem)